luizbgomide/EclipsePhase2e-ptbr/src/19/01-glossary.md

 - **ISET:** The Institude for the Study of Emergent Trends.
 The Argonauts' clandestine intelligence and forecasting service.
 - **Isolates:** Exiles on the fringes of the system.
 AKA brinkers.
 - **ITN:** The interplanetary transport network; using gravity to move between planets using minimal fuel.
-- **Jamming:** Teleoperating a bot via an immersive AR overlay and "becoming" the drone.
+- **Jamming:** Teleoperating a bot via an immersive AR overlay and “becoming” the drone.
 - **JSFI:** Jovian Space Force Intelligence.
 - **The Junkyard:** The layer of junk and debris in low Earth orbit.
 - **Junta:** The military regime that dictates the Jovian Republic.